Sam-SoundGear | Last Updated On September 15th, 2021 | This post may contain affiliate links.

 When setting up a home studio, one of the important steps I advise people to consider is soundproofing the room.
 Having the best studio equipment matters less if it cannot help you to produce high-quality recordings.
 A conducive studio, free from noise and other sounds gives recordings better quality because studio microphones are very sensitive and can pick up even faint background noise.
 In this post, I have outlined the several steps you can take to ensure you effectively soundproof a recording studio.
+Note that we have another guide describing how to soundproof a room specifically for drums.
 Enjoy.

 Gaps or cracks around a room are one of the sources that allow sound no enter or escape from a room.
 Though most people recommend dealing with gaps as the last step, I would advise you to start first by sealing gaps and cracks before moving to other soundproofing options.

 To locate gaps and cracks you can start by looking around the room.
 There are pretty obvious places like openings in the door and windows that you can easily spot.
 Smaller cracks will be hard to spot.
 To easily identify them, you can ensure the room is dark while the adjacent rooms have light.
 Check and mark all cracks that will allow in light to the room.
 This is the easiest option for identifying cracks.